galElmalah/scaffolder/README.md

 ### transformers

-Transformers can be used to transform the key value.
+Transformers can be used to transform a parameter value.
 For example, you can write the following:
-`{{ someKey | toLowerCase | someOtherTransformer }}`
+`{{ someParameter | toLowerCase | someOtherTransformer }}`
 and the value that will be injected in your template will be the value after all of the transformations.

 - Transformers can be chained together.
-- Transformers are invoked with the value supplied for that key as the first argument and the [context](#context-object) object as the second argument.
+- Transformers are invoked with the value supplied for that parameter as the first argument and the [context](#context-object) object as the second argument.

 ### functions

-functions are very similiar to transformations, but they are unary, meaning, they are invoked without any key value supplied to them.
+functions are very similar to transformations, but they are unary, meaning, they are invoked without any parameter value supplied to them.
 For example, you can write the following:
 `{{date()}}` and the value returned from are date function (defined in our config file) will be injected to the template.

 ### parametersOptions

-parametersOptions is a map from keys to their options.
+parametersOptions is a map from parameters to their options.
-For example, lets say we have a key named myReactComponetName and we want to show a custom question to the user when he is asked to enter a value for that key, we can add the following to our config file:
+For example, lets say we have a parameter named myReactComponentName and we want to show a custom question to the user when he is asked to enter a value for that parameter, we can add the following to our config file:

 ```javascript
 {